m-p-esser/unsplash_photo_trends/README.md

 ### Environment Variables
-Define values in `base.env` (not part of this repository)
+Define values in `base.env` (not part of this repository) For reference check `base.env.example` which contains all major variables required for this project

 ### Github Action Secrets
 Add the following Secrets as Action secrets to your Github repository: